 Gisela Rots, a public health expert and highly skilled trainer, leads programs that improve outcomes for vulnerable populations through the use of evidence-based strategies.
 She specializes in substance misuse prevention, youth risk prevention, and building resilience.
 For over 15 years, she has managed award-winning training programs, integrated trauma-informed approaches into prevention, designed successful social marketing campaigns, advised state agencies and community coalitions, and developed cross-sector partnerships to improve services.

 Rots translates research into practice to address implementation hurdles across community, social, demographic, and environmental contexts.
-She is the director of Massachusetts Technical Assistance Partnership for Prevention and consults for Prevention Solutions@EDC.
+She is the director of the Center for Strategic Prevention Support (CSPS) and consults for Prevention Solutions@EDC.
 She also leads an effort to address the needs of children experiencing opioid misuse in their homes.

 Rots received a BA in Political Science-International Relations from the University of Maryland, College Park and an MS in Gender and Social Policy from the London School of Economics and Political Science.
 She is a Certified Prevention Specialist and holds a certification in Global Mental Health: Trauma and Recovery from the Harvard Program in Refugee Trauma.